 - All correspondence must be stamped and mailed through the United States Postal Service

 - Legal mail, letters, and standard greeting cards. *Attorneys will be contacted by DCSO staff to verify all legal mail, prior to delivery.
-Falsifying legal mail may result in criminal charges against the inmate listed as addressee.
+Falsifying legal mail may result in criminal charges against the inmate and/or the sender.

 - Only 35mm (millimeter) pictures are allowed.
 (No nudity or pornographic shots will be allowed)